raj2k00/raj2k00/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=raj2k00&left_color=RebeccaPurple&right_color=coral)

-Hi, I'm [Mohanraj G](https://raj2k00.netlify.app/), A passionate self-taught full stack web developer from India.I love Science and Technology.
-Currently, learning Web3.
-My passion for software lies with dreaming up ideas and making them come true through elegant and beautiful interfaces with modern tools.
+Hi, I'm [Mohanraj G](https://raj2k00.netlify.app/), Hi, I'm a Full Stack web developer with more than a year of industry experience, currently working as a Software developer in LeagueX.
+I'm an enthusiastic learner, always looking forward to improving my skills in every possible way 😀

 **Languages and tools:**